Skip to main content

 World Architecture Festival Awards, Finalist, 2017

-These 10 objectives were used by stakeholders to communicate and agree the aspirations and direction for the project.
-Following on from this report, Proctor and Matthews developed a capacity study across the masterplan area and more detailed proposals for a number of the 27 parcels, including office buildings, commercial and community space, meanwhiles uses, private, PRS and affordable housing.
-This masterplanning design work was led by a strong sense of identity and placemaking, informed from the early work and a comprehensive consultation strategy with local residents.
+Following the strategy document, Proctor & Matthews developed a capacity study across the masterplan area.
+More detailed proposals were developed for several of the 27 development parcels including office buildings, commercial and community space, meanwhiles uses, private, PRS and affordable housing.
+The design approach prioritised a strong identity and placemaking, supported by sustained community consultation.